lastfutur/dreaded-v2/README.md

 </details>

 ## FEATURES
-`This bot is a modification of the predecessor ***`dreaded-md`*** but we changed the module to commonJs.
+`This bot is a modification of the predecessor ***`PANTANE_MD`*** but we changed the module to commonJs.
 It has group management features, some media commands, image manipulation commands as well as AI and many other features incorporated.`

  `Some AI and media commands use our API.
 This API is not very reliable hence sometimes there may be a downtime.`